loop-recur/media_person/README.md

 </tbody>
 </table>

-Responds with HTTP 201 and `Location` header with url of the asset.
+The choice of `targetFormat` changes the behavior of this operation.
+Converting to jpeg happens synchronously, and returns HTTP 201.
+Compressing to other video types happens asynchronously with HTTP
-However the actual compression is added to a job queue and may take a while.
+202. This may take a while.
 Poll the created resource to know when it is complete.

-To get a screenshot of the video to be converted, include the header
+In either case the server will provide a `Location` header to the destination resource.

+When converting to jpeg you can set this header to get a copy of the screenshot returned in the same HTTP response.

 ```http
 Prefer: return=representation